parkmycloud/useful_tools/AWS/RecommendedPolicies/README.md

 ## PMC-AWS-Policy-with-tagging.json

 Same permissions as the base recommended policy, but requires a tag on certain resources in order to allow start/stop action.
 Good for AWS accounts that contain a mixture of  Dev/Test/Production resources.
+Note that not all "write" permissions can be limited by tag.

 ## PMC-AWS-Policy-simple.json